-When Show Advanced Settings (in the lower left corner) is selected, the following options also appear:
+When Show Advanced Settings (in the lower-left corner) is selected, the following options also appear:

 Preserve After Reset - This option ensures that changes to the unit's network configuration will be preserved even if the device is reset to factory defaults.
 This setting is disabled by default, and Comrex advises users to be cautious when enabling it.
-If the Ethernet parameters are set incorrectly, it is possible to be locked out of the ACCESS Rack, and then have to use the Device Manager program's Network Recovery Mode (discussed on Page 18) in order to log into it.
+If the Ethernet parameters are set incorrectly, it is possible to be locked out of the NX Rack, and will then have to use the Device Manager program's Network Recovery Mode (discussed on Page 23) in order to log into it.

 Use With CrossLock - This option allows for specifying whether this Ethernet port will be used for CrossLock connections, and is enabled by default.
-It may be valuable to disable this setting in select circumstances, such as when using the main Ethernet for control purposes only or as a secondary port (added via USB-Ethernet converter) for CrossLock media.
+It may be valuable to disable this setting in select circumstances, however, such as when using the main Ethernet for control purposes only or as a secondary port for CrossLock media.